rsm-gh/gbkf-core-cpp/BUILD.md

 Use the flag `cmake .. -DCMAKE_INSTALL_PREFIX=/usr` to install it into the system's directory and make it detectable by default without adding it into the `ldconfig` path.

+also, do not forget using `ldconfig` as root to update the cache.

 ## Emscripten
 ```
 emcmake cmake -DCMAKE_BUILD_TYPE=Release ..